dyne/clj-storage/README.md

 ```
 ## Implementation

 All implementations can be found under src/clj_storage/db.
-All implementation add the field created-at so it can be used for expiration.
-Since there is one protocol with a number of DB paradigms, there are slight differences in each implementation.
+All implementations add the field _created-at_ so it can be used for expiration.
+The protocol is implemented for every db, however since there is one protocol with a number of DB paradigms, there are slight differences in each implementation.
 In particular:

 ### Redis
 - The core Redis Key Value functionality is implemented
-- Since paging in redis is available only for paricular types, it is currently not supported
+- Since paging on redis is available only for paricular types, it is currently not supported
 - Some particular to Redis functions are available, namely: count-keys , get-all-keys, count-sorted-set.

 ### Mongo